MatMoore/python-build-tools-demo/README.md

 With this workflow, you add all the dependencies to `requirements.txt` and then run `pip install -r requirements.txt` whenever that file is changed.

 You will need to explicitly [pin your packages](https://nvie.com/posts/pin-your-packages/) to get repeatable builds.
-However, in order to upgrade a dependency, you then need to re-resolve **its** dependencies, which you can’t do if they’re all pinned!
-So this approach makes it harder to maintain larger projects.
+However, in order to upgrade a dependency, you then need to re-resolve **its** dependencies, which you can’t do if they’re all pinned.
+IMO, this approach makes it harder to maintain larger projects.

 ## Creating reusable packages
 - Levels of abstraction: classes/functions/data -> modules -> packages -> PyPI package